The SEAT project is aiming for major gains in fish and shellfish farming, says Dave Little.

 Rapid economic growth in emerging economies is leading to increased demand for animal protein, driving up food prices.
 Meeting this demand should favour energetically cheap systems within aquaculture, focusing on omnivorous or lower trophic level culture species.
 Filter feeding fish and shellfish such as mussels, that primarily grow on plankton and rely on little/no inclusion of fish- or livestock-derived materials are proven approaches to reducing environmental impacts and enhancing food security.
 Learning from the innovations of the producers themselves and combining this knowledge with that of scientists and business is likely to produce the highest gains.

 If aquaculture is to be part of the solution and provide affordable, accessible food products, it needs to be developed in a sustainable way, which may mean reducing risks through the use of polycultures and considering reuse of byproducts from production and processing locally.
 Aquaculture enterprises as recycling hubs are emerging as an exciting opportunity in many diverse contexts.
-These may range from the local reuse of culture water as an irrigation source for horticulture to the manufacture of leather from fish skins, or products such as gelatin and chitosan from processing wastes.
+These may range from the local reuse of culture water as an irrigation source for horticulture to the manufacture of leather from fish skins, or products such as gelatine and chitosan from processing wastes.

 Considering aquaculture from a value chain perspective is critical to assessing energy efficiency and its overall societal impact.
 Building greater sustainability into aquaculture needs to consider species trophic level, but increasingly will require nutritional and management innovation.
 These factors are often overlooked in favour of a focus on genetic improvement and health management strategies, which are themselves generally undeveloped compared to terrestrial livestock.
 Business and policy actors need to have a broader viewpoint for ensuring food security of aquatic products that transcends narrow production systems and embraces broader measures of efficiency and productivity